+'''

 int integer_pointer;

+'''

-This tells the compiler to assign storage sufficient to hold the address of an integer.
+This tells the compiler to assign storage sufficient to hold the address of an integer, and to associate the storage location with the name integer_pointer.
 Note that this pointer variable has not been initialized, so the address it holds initially is garbage.
-Then if we assign an address to be held by the pointer variable, like integer_pointer = &integer_value;

-the pointer variable integer_pointer now contains the address of the integer variable integer_value.
+Then if we assign an address to be held by the pointer variable, like the pointer variable integer_pointer now contains the address of the integer variable integer_value.
 Continuing this example, the statement gives the output